 Power transmission lines cross a Midwestern landscape (Robert Zullo | States Newsroom)

-Interstate transmission lines are constructed under the supervision of the Midcontinent Independent System Operator (MISO).
+Currently in Wisconsin, decisions about siting new interstate power line projects and which companies will own and operate them fall to the Midcontinent Independent System Operator (MISO).
 The operator is a multi-state private company that controls the regional electric grid and is regulated by the Federal Energy Regulatory Commission (FERC).

 GET THE MORNING HEADLINES DELIVERED TO YOUR INBOX